facebookresearch/minihack/README.md

 ### Language Wrapper

-We thank [ngoodge](https://github.com/ngoodge) for [implementing a wrapper](https://github.com/ngoodger/nle-language-wrapper) that translates the non-language observations from Net/MiniHack tasks into similar language representations.
+We thank [ngoodger](https://github.com/ngoodger) for implementing the [NLE Language Wrapper](https://github.com/ngoodger/nle-language-wrapper) that translates the non-language observations from Net/MiniHack tasks into similar language representations.
 Actions can also be optionally provided in text form which are converted to the Discrete actions of the NLE.

 # Installation